JPacy/BMP280-with-ATtiny85/README.md

 ## Programming

-The ATtiny85 is programmed using an Arduino as ISP with the PlatformIO extension in VScode. (avrdude).
+The ATtiny85 is programmed using an Arduino as ISP with the PlatformIO extension in VScode (avrdude).